borkdude/jet/doc/query.md

 {:a {:a/a 1}}
 ```

-Some Clojure-like functions are supported which are mostly intented to operate
+Some Clojure-like functions are supported which are mostly intended to operate
 on list-like values, except for `keys`, `vals`, `select-keys`, `dissoc` and
 `map-vals` which operate on maps.